Aleš Hemský: Edmonton Oilers

 On 12 October 2002, Hemský recorded his first career assist against the Nashville Predators.
 On 4 January 2003, Hemský scored his first career goal against the Montreal Canadiens, in his 26th game of his rookie season.
-During his rookie NHL season, he scored six goals and 30 points in 59 games, and was a healthy scratch for 23.
+During his rookie NHL season, he scored six goals and 30 points in 59 games and was a healthy scratch for 23.
 He also went pointless in all six of Edmonton's playoff games.

 Hemský returned to the Czech Republic to play 47 games for HC Moeller Pardubice during the 2004–05 NHL lockout.
 During that time, he scored 13 goals and 31 points, fifth on the club.
 Pardubice won the 2004–05 Czech Extraliga for the first time in 16 years, and Hemský was named playoff most valuable player for his efforts.

 During the 2005–06 season, Hemský had a career year, setting personal bests in every major statistical category.
-He scored 19 goals, 58 assists and 77 points, while playing in all but one game for the Oilers during the regular season.
+He scored 19 goals, 58 assists, and 77 points while playing in all but one game for the Oilers during the regular season.
 The Oilers captured the eighth and final playoff seed in the Western Conference.
 In the playoffs, the Oilers went on to eliminate the Detroit Red Wings in six games in round one, then beat the San Jose Sharks in games as well in round two.
 In the Conference finals, the Oilers knocked off the Anaheim Ducks in five games.
 The Oilers, however, lost the Stanley Cup Finals in seven games to the Carolina Hurricanes.

-Hemský was an important part to the Oilers run to the Finals.
+Hemský was an important part of the Oilers run to the Finals.
 Among his opportune goals were two he scored in the third period of game six against the Detroit Red Wings, including the series-winner.
 Hemský underwent a biopsy on an inflamed lymph node on the right side of his neck during the playoffs.
 Results have not been made public.